vincentdufourdecieux/temperature-extrapolation-KMC-analysis/README.md

 **First test analyses**
 - Run main.py as it is in this Github repository.
 This will run a mechanism extraction and one KMC from this mechanism for the 4 '.atom' files that are in data/MD_data.
-This should take several minutes.
+This should take less than 10 minutes.
 - Compare the results files with the files in data/Resuts_ref_comparison/.
 For example, check that data/Results/3100K_1_120ps/Analysis/Reactions.csv gives the same results as data/Results_ref_comparison/3100K_1_120ps/Analysis/Reactions.csv.
 - To run a temperature extrapolation, in main.py, perform the following changes:
     - change temperatures (line 8) from [3100, 3200, 3300, 3400] to [3400]